-ALWAYS call before you head out, especially during these times, to ensure picking conditions are optimal and the patch is open.
-Oftentimes, a blueberry farm will close for a few days to allow more crop to flourish, and hours may vary now due to social distancing.
+ALWAYS call before you head out to ensure picking conditions are optimal and the patch is open.
+Oftentimes, a blueberry farm will close for a few days to allow more crop to flourish, and hours may vary.

 Georgia grows more blueberries than any other state in the nation (we recently passed Michigan for the honor).
 At Southern Belle Farm, they offer U-pick blueberries when they are in season from late May until early June.
-They have more than 700 bushes with six different varieties of sweet plump blueberries, so no matter when you go, chances are you'll find some yummy little bonnets to take home.
-(And if you don't want to pick, they have pre-picked bites of heaven in the Country Market, along with other fresh produce.)
+They have more than 700 bushes with six different varieties of sweet plump blueberries, so chances are good you'll find some yummy little bonnets to take home.
+(And if you don't want to pick, they typically have pre-picked berries and bites of heaven in the Country Market, along with other fresh produce.)

 For true Georgia blueberries, you might want to try the Titan or Ochlocknee varieties.
 These were developed by the University of Georgia and can be found among the many bushes at Southern Belle.
 All we can say is DE.LI.CIOUS.
 If you can get any home, try them plain over hot pancakes for a healthy alternative to maple syrup.

-If you are a fan of Southern Belle Farm, be sure to save room to sample Southern Belle's famous homemade ice cream and other baked goods at the Country Market/Farm Stand.
+If you are a fan of Southern Belle Farm (like we are), be sure to save room to sample Southern Belle's famous homemade ice cream and other baked goods at the Country Market/Farm Stand.

 If you can't make it by in-season, you can still pick up some blueberry treats in the fall like blueberry fried pies - ALWAYS a favorite.
 And no matter when you visit, you'll find blueberry jams, jellies and cider.

 See this post on Southern Belle Farm for more seasonal fun on the farm.
-Keep an eye on their website and Facebook page, too, for the latest incredible family fun activities this pick-your-own farm offers.
+Keep an eye on their website and Facebook page for the latest news this pick-your-own farm offers.